 When [Matte] is selected for key fill, you can combine color 1 and color 2.
 For the combination, you can use not only a key wipe generator pattern, but also the dedicated pattern for key edge color mix.
-Use the following procedure.

-In the <Key Fill> group of the Type menu, select [Matte] and press [Matte Adjust].
+1 In the <Key Fill> group of the Type menu, select [Matte] and press [Matte Adjust].